abishek5225/Web-Development-Practice/color switcher/README.md

- Color Switcher web app built with HTML, CSS, and JavaScript.
+ Color Switcher web app built with HTML, CSS, and JavaScript